hazart/grunt-escaped-seo/README.md

 Type: `String`
 Default value: `seo`

-A local folder into which ths static html files will be created.
+A local folder into which this static html files will be created.

 #### options.changefreq
 Type: `String`